MenoData/Time4A/README.md

 Advanced Date and Time Library for Android

 ## What is Time4A?
-This project is a specialized version of Time4J-v3.x (using the branch level6 - starting with version v3.5) and distributes an AAR-library suitable for the Android platform.
+This project is a specialized version of Time4J-v3.x (originally using the branch level6) and distributes an AAR-library suitable for the Android platform.
 It is not modularized like Time4J itself, but its (single) artifact "time4j-android" replaces the Time4J-modules "core", "i18n", "calendar", "olson" and "tzdata".
 Hence the only Time4J-modules which might be combined with this AAR-library are just "misc" and "range" if needed.
 More details and links can be found in